Dwlad90/stylex-swc-plugin/packages/nextjs-swc-plugin/README.md

-# SWC Stylex plugin for Next.js
+# SWC StyleX plugin for Next.js

 > [!CAUTION]
 > **DEPRECATED**: This package is deprecated as of version 0.5.0.
 Please migrate to [`@stylexswc/nextjs-plugin`](https://github.com/dwlad90/stylex-swc-plugin/tree/develop/packages/nextjs-plugin) which is the official replacement.